-In making decisions; the Designated Safeguarding Lead will work in partnership with the Directors, Headteacher; relevant staff/senior leadership team in line with their Roles and Responsibilities and any other organisations as appropriate (see Working in Partnership and Record Keeping and Information Security).
+In making decisions; the Designated Safeguarding Lead will work in partnership with the Headteacher; relevant staff/senior leadership team in line with their Roles and Responsibilities and any other organisations as appropriate (see Working in Partnership and Record Keeping and Information Security).

-Actions could include one or more of the below:
+Actions could include one or more of the below

-- Manage internally: in alignment with school policies and processes including offering support to the child and their family through the school (Universal/School Early Help) offer in a way which addresses the needs/risks identified.
-This may also include actions to make locations/infrastructure in school (including online) safer; adapt the curriculum to ensure we are Teaching our children how to keep safe. ; or Working in Partnership. - Offer Early Help/Targeted Early Help.
+- Manage internally: in alignment with school policies and processes including offering support to the child and their family through the school pastoral support (Universal/School Early Help) offer in a way which addresses the needs/risks identified.
+This may also include actions to make locations/infrastructure in school (including online) safer; adapt the curriculum to ensure we are Teaching our children how to keep safe.; or Working in Partnership. - Offer Early Help/Targeted Early Help.
 This could include offering and/or referring the child or their family enhanced or specialist support services to address the needs/risks identified in line with the SSCP Thresholds document and locally available provision.
-Any referrals for support will require parental consent and will take account of children's wishes and feelings. - Raise concerns to Children's Social Care particularly where a child is looked after and already has an allocated social worker, or in line with the SSCP Thresholds document and relevant local tools and pathways. - Report to the Police.
+Any referrals for support will require parental consent and will take account of children's wishes and feelings. - Raise concerns to Children's Social Care in line with the Threshold Framework 2023 Staffordshire Safeguarding Children Board (staffsscb.org.uk) and Home Staffordshire Safeguarding Children Board (staffsscb.org.uk) - Report to the Police.
 If there are any concerns that a crime (including online) may have been committed by someone against or involving a child; concerns will be reported to the Police.